Sonnet: Tudor and Stuart period

+During the 1590s there began a change of focus from amatory to religious subject matter.
+This was announced in the opening line of the Divine Centurie of Spirituall Sonnets of Barnabe Barnes (1595): "No more lewde laies of lighter loues I sing".
+Other sequences in this line include Henry Lok's series of sonnets added to his translation of Ecclesiastes (1597), Henry Constable's Spirituall Sonnettes to the Honour Of God and hys Sayntes (c.
+1600), and the sonnets collected with other poems in Nicholas Breton's The Soule's Harmony (1602).
+John Donne's series of Holy Sonnets followed soon after and, as in some of his Elizabethan predecessors and French religious sonnet sequences such as the Sonnets spirituels of Jacques de Billy (1577) and Jean de La Ceppède's Théorèmes spirituels (1613-21), are characterised by their use of Baroque conceits.

-John Milton's sonnets constitute a special case and demonstrate another stylistic transition.
-Two youthful examples in English and five in Italian are Petrarchan in spirit.
+John Milton's sonnets demonstrate another stylistic transition.
+Two youthful examples written in English and five in Italian are Petrarchan in spirit.
 But the seventeen sonnets of his maturity address personal and political themes.
 It has been observed of their intimate tone, and the way the sense overrides the volta within the poem in some cases, that Milton is here adapting the sonnet form to that of the Horatian ode.
 He also seems to have been the first to introduce an Italian variation of the form, the caudate sonnet, into English in his prolongation of "On the New Forcers of Conscience Under the Long Parliament".